BeforeSideView

 The original seat belts were only lap belts, but Chevy put anchor points into the rear upper cab to mount shoulder belts.
 I installed a lap/shoulder belt kit from Brothers Trucks.

-I installed a grey dash pad & parchment armrests from Classic Parts.
+I installed a gray dash pad & parchment armrests from Classic Parts.

-I put in black nylon loop carpet from Auto Custom Carpets, This is available from several vendors, and I used Early Classic.
+I put in black nylon loop carpet from Auto Custom Carpets.

 Instrument Panel